Template for Quality Discussion Boards

 Example

 Once you have identified your articles, it’s time to start your post.
-In one initial post to this discussion, you will share the APA formatted citation and the abstract for each of the three articles you have identified.
-Then, in 1-2 paragraphs explain why you think these articles are relevant to our shared bibliography in the context of the tech ecosystem.
+In one initial post to this discussion, you will share the APA-formatted citation and the abstract for each of the three articles you have identified.
+Then, in one to two paragraphs explain why you think these articles are relevant to our shared bibliography in the context of the tech ecosystem.

 Review a few of the posts from others in the course.
 Identify at least one post that is connected to your own research.
 In response to that post, explain why you believe this research article may be important to education and learning professionals.
 Then, share an additional piece of research with an opposing view to the view shared by your peer.